DHS home | SPD

 Monitoring of SSA Decisions on Approved PMDDT cases

 This is an important part of these procedures and will help to ensure the integrity of the Presumptive Medicaid process.
-Please be sure to review ongoing cases for SSA decisions using the BEIN screens at the client's yearly recertification
+Please be sure to review ongoing cases for SSA decisions using the BEIN screens at the individual's yearly recertification

 6. Hearing Requests

-All hearing requests initiated from a local field office or PMDDT decision will be handled by the local field office and their hearings represenative.
+All hearing requests initiated from a local field office or PMDDT decision will be handled by the local field office and their hearings representative.
 The Office of Administrative Hearings is impartial and not affiliated with the Oregon Health Authority or the Department of Human Services.
-Hearings usually are held by phone, rarely in person, unless requested by the client.
+Hearings usually are held by phone, rarely in person, unless requested by the individual.
 Local policy and procedure as to how to handle a hearing request will be followed.
 PMDDT Disability Analysts and/or Medical Consultants can be called as expert witnesses or subject matter experts in hearings related to a PMDDT decision.